 Promoting a brand is serious business.
 It plays a vital role in building relationships and confidence with your prospected customers by creating that “personal touch” that most consumers are looking for in a brand and that digital campaigns lack.
 It is an opportunity to connect with your audience and make them experience your brand’s personality on a more personal level.

 Getting your brand out in the open is such a crucial task, and it’s the reason why every marketer uses people to endorse them.
-If digital promotions have social influencers, event promotions also have its big guns – the brand ambassadors.
+If digital promotions have social influencers, event promotions also have their big guns – the brand ambassadors.

 What are brand ambassadors?

 Brand ambassadors are individuals who are hired by a company or an agency to represent their brand.
 These individuals are chosen to talk about the brand get them engaged in some sort of offer, promotion or activity that has a positive impact on the brand’s representation.
 Brand ambassadors have always been a valuable part of brand promotions.
+(Learn about how we hire the best brand ambassadors in the country)

 How to get the most out of your brand ambassadors while on-site?